USRA-STI/gdt-fermi/docs/missions/fermi/gbm/finders.rst

 .. _gbm-finders:
 .. |TriggerFtp| replace:: :class:`~gdt.missions.fermi.gbm.finders.TriggerFtp`
 .. |ContinuousFtp| replace:: :class:`~gdt.missions.fermi.gbm.finders.ContinuousFtp`
+.. |TriggerFinder| replace:: :class:`~gdt.missions.fermi.gbm.finders.TriggerFinder`
+.. |ContinuousFinder| replace:: :class:`~gdt.missions.fermi.gbm.finders.ContinuousFinder`

 **************************************************************
 Fermi GBM Data Finders (:mod:`gdt.missions.fermi.gbm.finders`)
 **************************************************************
 A natural question may be: "Where do I find the data I need?"
 Well, you're in luck, because this will show you how to find the data you seek.
-GBM Data is hosted publicly on the HEASARC FTP server via the Fermi Science Support Center, and the data are stored in a consistent directory structure.
-But instead of having to navigate a winding maze of FTP directories, we provide a couple of classes built to retrieve the data you want.
+GBM Data is hosted publicly on the HEASARC servers via the Fermi Science Support Center, and the data are stored in a consistent directory structure.
+But instead of having to navigate a winding maze of HTTPS and FTP directories, we provide a couple of classes built to retrieve the data you want.
 First, you need to decide if you want trigger data (say, from a GRB) or continuous data.